soderlind/es6-wp-rest-demo/README.md

 );
 ```

+### Access control

-> Note: `permission_callback` is optional, if missing will trigger a deprecated notice.
+> Note: `permission_callback` is optional, if missing it will trigger a deprecated notice.
 The workaround is to return true

 ```php
 function es6_rest_permissions_check( \WP_REST_Request $request ) : bool {